Edge-Center/terraform-provider-edgecenter/docs/data-sources/mkaas_pool.md

 ### Read-Only

+- `current_node_count` (Number) The current number of nodes in the pool, reflecting the live value from the API (managed by the autoscaler when enabled).
 - `flavor` (String) The identifier of the flavor used for nodes in this pool, e.g. g1-standard-2-4.
 - `id` (String) The ID of this resource.
 - `labels` (Map of String) Arbitrary labels assigned to the pool.